adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/episodes/episode-01.md

 ## Suggested Citation
-Philip P. Arnold and Sandra Bigtree, "Episode 01 - The Legal Framework of the Doctrine of Christian Discovery in Practice," _Mapping The Doctrine of Discovery_ (Podcast), February 12, 2022. https://podcast.doctrineofdiscovery.org/episodes/episode-01/.
+Philip P. Arnold and Sandra Bigtree, "Episode 01 - The Legal Framework of the Doctrine of Christian Discovery in Practice," _Mapping The Doctrine of Discovery_ (Podcast), March 14, 2022. https://podcast.doctrineofdiscovery.org/episodes/episode-01/.